What is Belrapzo and how is it used?

 Females And Males Of Reproductive Potential

-BELRAPZO can cause fetal harm when administered to a pregnant woman [see WARNINGS AND PRECAUTIONS and Pregnancy].
+BELRAPZO can cause embryo-fetal harm when administered to a pregnant woman [see Use In Specific Populations].

-Based on genotoxicity findings, advise males with female partners of reproductive potential to use effective contraception during treatment with BELRAPZO and for at least 3 months after the final dose [see Nonclinical Toxicology].
+Based on genotoxicity findings, advise males with female partners of reproductive potential to use effective contraception during treatment with BELRAPZO and for 3 months after the last dose [see Nonclinical Toxicology].

 Based on findings from animal studies, BELRAPZO may impair male fertility due to an increase in morphologically abnormal spermatozoa.
 The long-term effects of BELRAPZO on male fertility, including the reversibility of adverse effects, have not been studied [see Nonclinical Toxicology].